bitrise-io/devcenter/_articles/en/getting-started/adding-a-new-app.md

     title: Adding a new app on the website

 ---
-When adding your app to Bitrise, we clone your repository to make sure we can access it.
-We also run our [project scanner](https://github.com/bitrise-steplib/steps-project-scanner) that detects all the supported apps and instantly configure your Workflow with all the necessary steps to build and deploy your app.
+Adding an app to Bitrise means setting up access to your repository so that you can run builds.
+During the process, we also run our [project scanner](https://github.com/bitrise-steplib/steps-project-scanner) that detects the platform type of your app - for example, iOS - and generate default Workflows with all the necessary Steps to build and deploy your app.

-Currently we are supporting the following projects out of the box:
+Currently we are supporting the following platforms out of the box:

 * [iOS](/getting-started/getting-started-with-ios-apps/)
 * [Android](/getting-started/getting-started-with-android-apps/)